Lejo1/facebook_ad_library/README.md

 ## Disagreements with Facebook

 This project is **not** authorized or associated by Facebook in any way.
-Following a mail to me on the 16.10.2024 I've been that the datasets are used for alleged malicious behaviour by other actors.
+Following a mail to me on the 16.10.2024 I've been told that the datasets are used for alleged malicious behaviour by other actors.
 I've been asked to take down the public access to the datasets.
 As I've been told, the data may only be provided to people who themselves have verified to access the Facebook Ad Library API.
-I will try to make this possible in the future, but for now, the data and live_demo is offline.
+See the Live access site on how to access the data!
 Specifically, the kaggle datasets have been removed completely.
 For clarification: I don't believe the datasets have been used or are useful for bad actors in the by Facebook described way.
 I've been told by multiple researchers that this dataset helped them with their work.
 As all this data is published by Facebook completely public on their [Facebook Ad Library](https://www.facebook.com/ads/library/) site, I don't think this project is enabling malicious behaviours by third-party.

 All of this wouldn't be that much of a problem for this project.
 What really irritates me is their rule of a maximum of 15 apps.
 This drastically reduced the rate limit I can utilise for crawling the Ad Library.
-I don't think I will still be able to provide complete coverage of the Ad Library with this limitation.
+I'm not sure if I will still be able to provide complete coverage of the Ad Library with this limitation.
+Therefore I would be deeply grateful if you could donate your access tokens to be used for crawling!
+You can do this after you got yourself verified on the website!

 ## About the Data